How to Set Up Port Forwarding on Any Router

 Please note that port forwarding is not a feature provided by No-IP.com and our support team can not guide you on this.
 The following guide was created to point you in the general direction.
 If you require further support than this, you may need to reach out to your router manufacturer or internet service provider.

-Step 1: Login to your router via the default gateway address.
+Login to your router via the default gateway address.
+(Follow the link for additional instructions on finding your default gateway address step.)

 Please Note: The credentials for your router should be found on a sticker located underneath or behind your router.
 If not, you can try the most common credentials below.